-- Vitamin B12: 1,996 pg/mL
+Vitamin B12: 1,996 pg/mL

-- Folate: 9.9 mcM

-- Ferritin: 20 ng/mL
+Folate: 9.9 mcMFerritin: 20 ng/mL

-- Serum iron: 26 mcg/dL
+Serum iron: 26 mcg/dL

-- Unsaturated iron binding capacity: 216 mcg/dL
+Unsaturated iron binding capacity: 216 mcg/dL

-- Total iron binding capacity: 242 mcg/dL
+Total iron binding capacity: 242 mcg/dL

-- Transferrin saturation: 11%
+Transferrin saturation: 11%

-- Reticulocyte count: 1%
+• Reticulocyte count: 1%

-- Stool for occult blood: Negative (three samples)

-Vitamin B12 is a water-soluble vitamin that is excreted in urine, so a high level is generally not significant.
+Stool for occult blood: Negative (three samples) Vitamin B12 is a water-soluble vitamin that is excreted in urine, so a high level is generally not significant.
 The folate level is sufficient, while the ferritin level is considered low-to-normal.
 The iron profile shows a low level of iron in the blood; this may be caused by gastrointestinal bleeding or by inadequate absorption of iron by the body.
 Patient H has medical conditions that can cause elevated cytokines, which would interfere with iron absorption.
 If her ferritin level was high, which it is not, it would suggest AI/ACD.
-Therefore, the patient appears to have anemia secondary to chronic kidney disease.
+Therefore, the patient appears to have anemia secondary to chronic kidney disease and possibly inadequate iron absorption and processing.